-Applying for a Horizon 2020 funding scheme is truly a long and meticulous process.
+Applying for a Horizon 2020 or ERC funding scheme is truly a long and meticulous process.
 It goes without saying that the content of the proposal is the most important aspect.
 But, second to the content are the visual aspects of the proposal.
 Such visual aspects can create a positive reading experience which guide the reviewer to key points of the proposal.
 On the contrary, lack of attention to the application’s visual flow can create a messy, confusing and unpleasant experience.
 In this article, we’ll review our top tips for acquiring a visually-successful grant application.

 The Horizon 2020 and ERC proposal template visual requirements